alan-turing-institute/netts/docs/docs/python_basics.md

 --8<-- "process_transcript.py"
 ```

-Next we oad our transcript into memory, create a `SpeechGraph` object and then call is `process` method, passing our two servers and a configuration object.
+Next we load our transcript into memory, create a `SpeechGraph` object and then call its `process` method, passing our two servers and a configuration object.

 Here we use a default configuration object `settings.netts_config.preprocess`.